Sideload Android Apps on Chromebook without Developer Mode

 Now, we are ready with the base.
 We can now install or sideload Android apps using APK files on Chromebook.

-SEE ALSO: How to Enable USB Debugging in Android Smartphone?
+SEE ALSO: How to Enable USB Debugging in Android Smartphones?

 Step 6: Download and Move APK Files to Linux